epfl-dcsl/miralis-sosp25-artifact/README.md

 > [!NOTE]
 > This part is only relevant for the artifact evaluation, other users will need to setup their own boards.

+> [!NOTE]
+> We recommend executing this part on your machine directly rather than within the docker container, this will make it easier to visualize the plots.

 For the artifact evaluation we propose to run the coremark benchmark on the board.
 Once you gain access to the board you can log in as the `sosp` user: